Role of Quantum Coherence in Thermodynamics: Quantum Athermality in the Asymptotic Regime

 \section{Quantum Athermality in the Asymptotic Regime}

 Unlike Gibbs preserving operations, both thermal operations and GPC operations cannot generate coherence between energy levels.
 This means that any number of copies of the golden unit $(|0\lr 0|,\u)$ cannot be converted even to a single copy of an athermality state $(\rho^A,\gamma^A)$ that exhibits coherence between energy levels.
-However, it turns out that this type of irreversibility between the (infinite) cost to prepare the state $(\rho^A,\gamma^A)$ verses the finite rate at which it can be used to distill golden units of athermality, can be removed if we allow for a relatively small amount of coherence to be added to the system.
+However, it turns out that this type of irreversibility between the (infinite) cost to prepare the state $(\rho^A,\gamma^A)$ versus the finite rate at which it can be used to distill golden units of athermality, can be removed if we allow for a relatively small amount of coherence to be added to the system.

 This section is organized as follows.
 We start by showing that the distillable athermality of $(\rho^A,\gamma^A)$ equals to the Umegaki relative entropy (historically, a version of this result was first proved in~\cite{BHO+2013}, however, our proof has a pedagogical value as it is relatively short and is based on the single-shot regime).
 We then introduce a few new concepts, such as asymptotic scaling, energy spread, and sublinear athermality resources, in order to show how reversibility can be restored by appending the free operations with resources that are asymptotically negligible.
-We will first prove the reversibility for pure states, and then use it for the full proof of the mixed-state case.